-It can be overwhelming trying to decide which pain relief choices to use for labour.
+It can be overwhelming trying to decide which pain relief choices to use for childbirth.
 I experienced very different types of pain relief when I was having my two children.
 Understanding the pros and cons of each one made my second labour quicker and easier.
-These are 10 pain relief choices you need to know about before you give birth.
+These are 10 pain relief choices you need to know about before childbirth.

 Frequently changing position helps to prevent your labour from slowing down.
 Trying different positions can also be a distraction from the contractions.
 Some positions I found helpful were sitting on a birthing ball, leaning forward onto a bed, walking around and kneeling on all fours.
 Check out the Babycentre website for other positions to try.